Bevanwhite/tryout/C#/api/NZWalks/NZWalks.API/readme.md

 	* simplification
 	* Map between DTOs and Domain Models and vice versa
 	* quite powerful apart from  just simple object-to-object mapping

+what are Navigation Properties?
+	* Allow to Navigate from one entity to another
+	* Walks Domain model will have Region Navigation Property